 2. Share a video introduction (one minute in length).
 Please include a link in the text field below.
 If the video link is password protected, please also enter the login information in the essay text field below.
 Please do not upload a video file.
 The upload button is for PDF copies of written essays only.

-Picture yourself at graduation.
-Describe how you spent your time as a Texas McCombs MBA to achieve your personal and professional goals.
+Picture yourself at the completion of your MBA journey.
+Describe how you spent your time as a Texas McCombs MBA student to achieve your personal and professional goals.
 (500 words)

 Data not available